oonuroo/BitcoinARIMA/README.md

 - btc_search.xlsx: Monthly Google Trends for "Bitcoin" from Google Trends.
 - btc_onchain.xlsx: On-chain metrics from blockchain APIs.

 !!
-Place datasets in data/ or update paths in main.R.
+Place datasets in data/ or update paths in .R file

 ## Running the Project
 # Clone the Repository: